AleenaSultan1/Cancer_Severity_Detection_Project/README.md

 #### Data Description
 The data contains the following labels and target label:
-● Patient ID: Each datapoint was assigned a unique patient ID number to ensure patient anonymity.
+- Patient ID: Each datapoint was assigned a unique patient ID number to ensure patient anonymity. \n
-● Year: The year the cancer diagnosis was reported.
+- Year: The year the cancer diagnosis was reported. \n
-● Age: A continuous numerical variable representing the patient's age at the time of diagnosis.
+- Age: A continuous numerical variable representing the patient's age at the time of diagnosis.
 Values range from 20 to 90 years.
-This feature is essential as age is often correlated with both cancer risk and prognosis.
+This feature is essential as age is often correlated with both cancer risk and prognosis. \n
-● Gender: A categorical variable with three possible values — Male, Female, or Other.
-Gender can influence cancer incidence and outcomes due to biological, behavioral, and healthcare access differences.
+- Gender: A categorical variable with three possible values — Male, Female, or Other.
+Gender can influence cancer incidence and outcomes due to biological, behavioral, and healthcare access differences. \n
-● Country/Region: A nominal categorical variable indicating the patient’s country or region of residence.
-This feature captures geographic disparities in cancer prevalence, environmental exposure, healthcare infrastructure, and survival rates.
+- Country/Region: A nominal categorical variable indicating the patient’s country or region of residence.
+This feature captures geographic disparities in cancer prevalence, environmental exposure, healthcare infrastructure, and survival rates. \n
-● Cancer Type: A nominal categorical variable specifying the diagnosed type of cancer, such as Breast, Lung, Colon, etc. Cancer type significantly impacts the severity, treatment strategy, and expected survival outcomes.
+- Cancer Type: A nominal categorical variable specifying the diagnosed type of cancer, such as Breast, Lung, Colon, etc. Cancer type significantly impacts the severity, treatment strategy, and expected survival outcomes. \n
-● Cancer Stage: An ordinal categorical variable indicating the progression of the cancer at diagnosis.
+- Cancer Stage: An ordinal categorical variable indicating the progression of the cancer at diagnosis.
 Stages range from Stage 0 (pre-cancer or in situ) to Stage IV (advanced/metastatic cancer).
-This is a critical predictor of prognosis and treatment complexity.
+This is a critical predictor of prognosis and treatment complexity. \n
-● Risk Factors: A composite set of binary or numerical features representing exposure to known cancer risk factors.
-These include:
+- Risk Factors: A composite set of binary or numerical features representing exposure to known cancer risk factors.
+These include: \n
-● Genetic Risk (e.g., family history)
+- Genetic Risk (e.g., family history) \n
-● Air Pollution Exposure
+- Air Pollution Exposure \n
-● Alcohol Use
+- Alcohol Use \n
-● Smoking
+- Smoking \n
-● Obesity
+- Obesity \n
-These variables help estimate the likelihood of developing cancer and may correlate with severity or survival.
+These variables help estimate the likelihood of developing cancer and may correlate with severity or survival. \n
-● Treatment Cost: A continuous numerical variable measuring the estimated cost of treatment in U.S. dollars (USD).
-Treatment cost may serve as a proxy for treatment intensity, resource allocation, or healthcare access level.
+- Treatment Cost: A continuous numerical variable measuring the estimated cost of treatment in U.S. dollars (USD).
+Treatment cost may serve as a proxy for treatment intensity, resource allocation, or healthcare access level. \n
-● Survival Years: A continuous numerical feature indicating the number of years the patient has survived post-diagnosis.
+- Survival Years: A continuous numerical feature indicating the number of years the patient has survived post-diagnosis.
 This can be used to assess treatment efficacy or long-term prognosis.
-It's also potentially a target variable for survival analysis.
+It's also potentially a target variable for survival analysis. \n
-● Severity Score: The target label for prediction — a composite ordinal score representing the severity of the cancer diagnosis.
+- Severity Score: The target label for prediction — a composite ordinal score representing the severity of the cancer diagnosis.
 It may be derived from a combination of cancer stage, risk factors, and survival outlook.
 The label was initially provided as a finite, continuous numeric value that I categorized into discrete classes (e.g., Low, Medium, High severity), this score guides triage and clinical prioritization.

 #### Results